thehaseebshah/garden/content/Public Rulebook/While going through your task list each day.md

 	- Plan these on the Pomodoro Planner if needed
 - Decide [[Morning Might Dos]] and [[Evening Might Dos]]
 - Write your tasks on Pocket Notebook
-- Time block your Day especially your MITs